 WW2.5: The Order of the Double-Cross

 The point of the previous series was to highlight a fundamental historical distinction, upon which much contemporary conspiracy research rests.
-From Mae Brussell on the political left to Alex Jones on the political right, most people delving into these topics agree that the legacy of twentieth century fascism is far more involved with the history of the period than openly acknowledged.
+From Mae Brussell on the political left to Alex Jones on the political right, most conspiracy researchers delving into these topics agree that twentieth century fascism has more bearing on the present day than openly acknowledged.
 Conventional wisdom defines Nazism as a historically and geographically limited movement confined to Weimar and post-Weimar Germany.
 These people, and I would assert that Nazism is an international movement that is ongoing.